mjosh51/Zheker/README.md

 router.post('/', Check('email').isEmail(), auth);
 router.post('/', Check('password').isPassword(), auth);
 ```
-isEmail() checks if the req.body.email is a valid email address, \n
+isEmail() checks if the req.body.email is a valid email address,

 isPassword() checks if the req.body.password is a valid password

 Others are isFirstName(), isLastName(), isPhone(), isShortText(), isLongText().
 These functions each validate input and filter out dangerous entries.